Terrace (stadium): United States

 Terracing was introduced to American football with the inclusion of party decks with the ability to hold 35,000 people at Cowboys Stadium in the Dallas suburb of Arlington, Texas.
 Capacity for Dallas Cowboys games and other American football events is 80,000 seated, expandable to 111,000 with standing areas.
 However, these decks are flat, rather than steeply pitched, and are more analogous to standing-room only ticketing where obstruction is expected.
 The key difference is that unlike at European grounds, party decks are not considered or marketed as areas from which all spectators are afforded a view of the match at all times.

 Many seats in FedExField, home of the Washington Commanders, have been removed in favour of terraced party decks.
 These terraced, standing-room-only sections are similar to safe standing sections in European stadiums, though they are not marketed as such.

 Since the 2010s, several Major League Soccer stadiums have opened with or renovated for safe standing.
 The San Jose Earthquakes opened a Supporters Terrace at Earthquakes Stadium in 2014 with a capacity of 600 people, and was followed by a large-scale safe standing section at Orlando's Exploria Stadium, which opened in 2017.
-Since then, BMO Stadium (LAFC), Allianz Field (Minnesota United FC), Audi Field (DC United), TQL Stadium (FC Cincinnati), Lower.com Field (Columbus Crew), and Q2 Stadium (Austin FC) have opened with safe standing; two existing stadiums, Sports Illustrated Stadium (New York Red Bulls) and Dignity Health Sports Park (LA Galaxy), were also remodeled to support safe standing, as well as Al Lang Stadium (Tampa Bay Rowdies) of the (USL).
+Since then, BMO Stadium (LAFC), Allianz Field (Minnesota United FC), Audi Field (DC United), TQL Stadium (FC Cincinnati), ScottsMiracle-Gro Field (Columbus Crew), and Q2 Stadium (Austin FC) have opened with safe standing; two existing stadiums, Sports Illustrated Stadium (New York Red Bulls) and Dignity Health Sports Park (LA Galaxy), were also remodeled to support safe standing, as well as Al Lang Stadium (Tampa Bay Rowdies) of the (USL).